LIPS-scheme/lips/docs/docs/scheme-intro/what-is-lisp.md

 ## S-Expressions

-In Lisp everything is written as S-Expression which is a list wrapped in parentheses with space between elements.
+In Lisp, everything is written as S-Expression which is a list wrapped in parentheses with space between elements.

 ```scheme
 (+ 1 2 3)